caroleatierney/Beach_App/README.md

 * finally was able to have just one thing update and save the other fields and then use the saved fields to set state

 ### Technical details
-* too afraid to use multiple files or arrays so I did a lot of string manipulation to create arrays and map through them
+* too afraid to use multiple files or arrays so I did a lot of string manipulation to create arrays and map through t
 ### Explains the technical challenges
 * kept getting errors when tring to make a carousel in Bulma
 * problems reading data using a fetch because I needed to do the JSON part